continuous laser vs pulse laser

 Continuous Wave and Pulsed Wave Laser Application

-1. Application of Continuous Laser
+1. Continuous Laser Application

 (1) Laser cutting: Utilizing the stable output energy and high power of continuous laser, high-quality cutting can be carried out on metallic materials, non-metallic materials and so on.